-Judge orders Uber to hand over unredacted term sheet with Otto to Waymo
+Judge orders Uber to hand over to Waymo unredacted term sheet with Otto

 Instagram direct messages now support web links and different photo orientations

-Magistrate Judge Jacqueline Scott Corley ordered Thursday that Uber needs to hand over the full, unredacted term sheet between Uber and Otto to Waymo by the end of the day.
-Corley ultimately decided that there was no basis for Uber to redact the information because there was no privileged information shared with Otto prior to the acquisition.
+Magistrate Judge Jacqueline Scott Corley ordered Thursday that Uber needs to hand over to Waymo, by the end of the day, the full, unredacted term sheet between Uber and Otto.
+Corley ultimately decided there was no basis for Uber to redact the information because there was no privileged information shared with Otto prior to the acquisition.

 “I don’t see any basis whatsoever for those redactions to be made and for that information to be withheld from Waymo,” Corley said.